galfas/flights-api/README.md

 *mvn spring-boot:run*

-and then you could access the api via:
+and then you could access the API via:

 http://127.0.0.1:8080/api/flights/from/DUB/to/DEL/datefrom/20151007/dateto/20151020/quantity/2